University of New Brunswick

-The University of New Brunswick (UNB) is a public university with two primary campuses in Fredericton and Saint John, New Brunswick.
+The University of New Brunswick (UNB) is a public research university with two primary campuses in Fredericton and Saint John, New Brunswick.
 It is the oldest English-language university in Canada, and among the oldest public universities in North America.
 UNB was founded by a group of seven Loyalists who left the United States after the American Revolution.

-UNB has two main campuses: the original campus, founded in 1785 in Fredericton, and a smaller campus which opened in Saint John in 1964.
+UNB has two main campuses: the original campus in Fredericton (UNBF), established in 1785, and a smaller campus in Saint John (UNBSJ), which opened in 1964.
 The Saint John campus is home to New Brunswick's anglophone medical school, Dalhousie Medicine New Brunswick, an affiliate of Dalhousie University.
-In addition, there are two small satellite health sciences campuses located in Moncton and Bathurst, New Brunswick, and two offices in the Caribbean and in Beijing.
-UNB offers over 75 degrees in fourteen faculties at the undergraduate and graduate levels with a total student enrolment of approximately 9,700 between the two principal campuses.
+Additionally, there are two small satellite health sciences campuses in Moncton and Bathurst.
+UNB offers over 75 degrees in fourteen faculties at the undergraduate and graduate levels, with a total student enrolment of 9,725 between the two principal campuses during the 2021–2022 year.
 UNB was named the most entrepreneurial university in Canada at the 2014 Startup Canada Awards.